RM54321/InventoryManagement/README.md

 npm run scss

-The backend of the application(InventoryApi) should be started .The Rest calls should be running in the system .
+Postgre database should be installed in the system.Next,the backend of the application(InventoryApi) should be started .The Rest calls can be seen running in the system .

 ## Usage